supermitsuba/PeopleSearch/README.md

 ### ASP.net CORE

 Asp.net core is a new version of .net.
 The reason to use it is to do cross platform develoment.
 The downside is that the framework is not equal to eariler versions.
 This means that things that worked before dont work now.
 The upside of using .net core is that you can use open source tools.
-Travis CI and Docker are not accessible easily using .net core.
+Travis CI and Docker are usable with .net core.

 ### Images

-Right now the images are show full resolution, then shunk down using css.
+Right now the images are shown in full resolution, then shunk down using css.
 We should instead taking the image and reprocessing it.
 This would make a great customer experience by reducing the number of bytes that are sent.

 ### SQLite vs SQL Server

 I used SQLite because SQL Server local files could not be used on linux/mac.
 A mac or linux client can connect to a SQL Server though, so it isnt all bad.
-SQLite is universal and so I could use this no problem.
+SQLite is universal and so I could use this on mac/linux/windows no problem.

 ### xunit vs MSTest